AR0E/ar0e/markdowns/reading-list.md

 ---
+permalink: /reading-list/
-title: Definitive Reading List
+title: "The Definitive Reading List"
-subtitle: (Everything I need to know)
+excerpt: "Everything I need to know"
-author: The voices
-author-url: GOD
-date: 2024-08-26
-lang: en
-toc-title: Contents
-version: v0.1
+author_profile: true
+redirect_from:
+  - "/nmp/"
+  - "/nmp.html"
 ---

 This is just what I managed to remember to put here.
 Any suggestions welcome (altough my reading list won't allow me for much).